Ongoing Maintenance of your Application

-All post-approval (any submission completed following initial approval of a research study) forms are available on, and must be submitted via, WREM.
-The Office of Human Research Ethics will not accept online submissions (initial and post-approval forms) unless:
+All post-approval (any submission completed following initial approval of a research study) sub-forms are available on, and must be submitted via, WREM.
+The human research ethics team will not accept online submissions (initial or Sub-forms) unless:

 - They are submitted by the PI; and